cuappdev/announcements-backend/README.md

 2. Run `yarn` to install dependencies.
 3. Start the development server by running `yarn dev`.
 To run the production build instead, use `yarn build` followed by `yarn start`.

+## Testing

+1. Make sure dependencies are installed with `yarn`.
+2. To run the test suite, use `yarn test`.

 ## Styling

 - If using VSCode, install the Prettier extension and configure your settings to use it.